Wrongful Death Lawsuits in Hawaii

 • loss of parental care, training, guidance, or education.

-With the exception of funeral and burial expenses, any damages recovered in a wrongful death case are paid directly to the beneficiaries and do not become part of the deceased person's estate.
+This money is paid directly to the beneficiaries and does not become part of the deceased person's estate.

 How Long Do I Have to File a Wrongful Death Lawsuit in Hawaii?